- Disability Benefits Help Those Who Cannot Work Due to a Medical Condition

 - You Can Appeal If You Stop Receiving Disability Benefits

-You can continue to receive disability benefits as long as you meet the requirements for your condition.
+You can continue to receive disability benefits as long as you meet the requirements for your condition and you have not reached full retirement age.
 The Social Security Administration (SSA) will regularly check in on your medical qualifications and look for signs your medical condition has improved and you no longer suffer from a disabling impairment.

 For a free legal consultation, call 412-661-1400

 When the SSA approves you for benefits, it puts you into a category based on your medical condition and impairment.
-Each category receives a regular review, but those with less serious impairments or those most likely to improve will receive a review sooner and more often than those with conditions that are unlikely to improve.
+Each category receives a regular review, but those with less severe impairments or those most likely to improve will receive a review sooner and more often than those with conditions that are unlikely to improve.